uwla/ltags/README.md

 ## FIND HELP

-Open an issue on this package repository on Github.
+Open an issue on this package repository on GitHub.
 I will be glad to help.